Longjia language

 Longjia (autonym: /suŋ55 ni55 mpau21/) is a Sino-Tibetan language of Guizhou, China related to Caijia and Luren.
 Longjia may already be extinct (Zhao 2011).

 The Longjia people now speak Southwestern Mandarin, though they used to speak their own language, and have had a long presence in western Guizhou.
 According to the Guizhou Ethnic Gazetteer (2002), the Longjia language was spoken in Dafang County, Qianxi County (Zhongping District 中坪区; Xinfacun 新发村 of Pojiao District 坡脚区), and Puding County (Jiangyizhai 讲义寨 of Baiyan Township 白岩乡).
 It is reportedly most similar to Caijia, and has many Old Chinese loanwords.

 Classification

-Guizhou (1984) shows that Longjia is closely related to Caijia and Luren.
+A 1984 report shows that Longjia is closely related to Caijia and Luren.
 However, the classification of Caijia within Sino-Tibetan is uncertain.
 Zhengzhang (2010) suggests that Caijia and Bai are sister languages, while Sagart argues that Caijia is Sinitic and a close relative of Waxiang.

 Dialects

 The following dialects of Longjia have been described.